internet4000/edapi/README.md

 ## How does it work?

-- your app starts at `server.js`
-- add frameworks and packages in `package.json`
-- safely store app secrets in `.env` (nobody can see this but you and people you invite)

 1. [Redis database on IBM Cloud](https://www.ibm.com/blogs/bluemix/2018/02/ibm-cloud-compose-redis-available-tls-encryption/)
 2. Express.js API
 3. `disconnect` module for speaking with Discogs